 By no means are we suggesting that the below everyday oral health tips are all you need to avoid gum disease, surface stains, or dental cavities caused by plaque buildup.
 But, if you introduce some of these tips into your routine, your teeth could become easier to clean at the dentist, therefore making it easier to whiten teeth and prevent tooth decay too.

-• Use fluoride toothpaste after each meal.
+• Fluoride Toothpaste: Use fluoride toothpaste after every meal.
+Fluoride helps in remineralizing tooth enamel, preventing cavities.

 For a whiter smile, the choice is yours